Alight-Rw/-Full-Stack-Challenge/README.md

 User Story:

 As a developer, we are approaches you to develop a web application for Our HR that has the following features;
+       - thsi is the HR Management System!
+This platform is designed to streamline HR activities, from managing candidates to overseeing job postings and facilitating the onboarding process.
+Our user-friendly interface ensures that your HR team can efficiently handle all tasks related to recruitment and employee management.

+   📝 Full CRUD Functionality for Candidates and Jobs:

+        - Implement full CRUD (Create, Read, Update, Delete) functionality for managing candidates and job postings.
+        - Allow HR personnel to add new candidates to the system, including their personal information, qualifications, and job preferences.
+        - Enable HR personnel to add new job postings, providing detailed descriptions of job roles, requirements, and responsibilities.
+        - Ensure that HR personnel can view, edit, and delete candidate and job records as needed, providing flexibility and control over the recruitment process.
+        - Implement validation to ensure that all required fields are filled out correctly and that data integrity is maintained throughout the CRUD operations.
+        - Provide feedback and confirmation messages to users upon successful creation, update, or deletion of candidate and job records, enhancing the user experience and usability of the application.

    🔐 Authentication on Login and Sign in
         - Authentication(Implement secure authentication mechanisms, allowing users to sign up, log in,Upon registration, users should receive a confirmation email to verify their account.)
         - Signup: HR personnel can sign up by providing necessary details.
 Upon signup, the system automatically assigns the position as HR personnel.
         - Login: After successful signup, users can log in securely to access the platform's features.
 Upon login, users receive a token for authentication, providing a secure session.
         - Password Reset: In case of a forgotten password, users can request a password reset link via email.
 This link allows them to reset their password securely.

    📝 Candidate Management